taxprofiler/taxpasta/docs/commands/index.md

 # Commands

-Taxpasta offers multiple commands that perform different functionalit.
+Taxpasta offers multiple commands that perform different functionality.

-The following pages document the 'what, how, and why' for each tool.
+The following pages document the 'what, how, and why' for each command.

 -   [`taxpasta standardise`](standardise.md)
 -   [`taxpasta merge`](merge.md)